 Best Time to Visit: Sri Panakala Lakshmi Narasimha Swamy Brahmothsavam

 This temple is also known as Panakala Narasimha Swami Temple and is one of the most ancient temples of South India.
 Located on the Mangalagiri Hill of Andhra Pradesh, this temple is dedicated to Lord Vishnu.
 The temple is one of the eight holy destinations of Lord Vishnu in India.
 Mangala Giri means Holy Hill.
 The shape of the Mangalagiri Hill resembles an elephant and has steps to reach the main temple.
 The main attraction of this temple is that the idol drinks Jaggery drink.
 The idol’s (Narasimha Swamy) mouth opens 15cm wide into which the devotees offer that Jaggery drink, and it is believed that after a certain quantity is consumed, the rest comes out of the open mouth, which is offered to devotees as Prasadam.
-There are no ants even after offering large quantities of Jaggery to God.

 6. Simhachalam Temple